spack/spack-monitor/docs/getting_started/api.rst

 - `200 <https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/200>`_: success

-Unlike other endpoints, this one does not check if data is already added for the package, it simply re-writes it.
+Unlike other endpoints, this one does not check if data is already added for the build, it simply re-writes it.
 This is under the assumption that we might re-do a build and update the metadata associated.